audiophonics/apessq2m_pcp/README.md

 ## How to use
 Once installed, a new configuration page becomes available in http://pcp/cgi-bin/apessq2m.cgi (replace ```pcp``` with your local IP address if your client device does not support local DNS resolution)

-If you did not configure the DAC input in http://pcp/cgi-bin/squeezelite.cgi so pcp will use the **Audiophonics ISabre Q2M**, you will get the following error : ```[ ERROR ] I-Sabre Q2M DAC not detected...```.
+If you did not configure the DAC output in http://pcp/cgi-bin/squeezelite.cgi so pcp will use the **Audiophonics ISabre Q2M**, you will get the following error : ```[ ERROR ] I-Sabre Q2M DAC not detected...```.
 Do this configuration, reboot and it should be working as expected.

 ## Tested on :
 picorePlayer 8.2.0